LinuxLab-ESGI/Secure-GRUB-2/README.md

 The first 512 bytes of the disk are called the MBR (**M**aster **B**oot **R**ecord).
 It conatains :

-- boot code or bootstrap code which contains informations about the boot loader (446 bytes)
+- Boot code or Bootstrap code which contains informations about the boot loader (446 bytes)
-- partitions table to indesx all the partitions of the disk (64 bytes)
+- Partitions table to indesx all the partitions of the disk (64 bytes)
-- boot signature to check if the disk is bootable or not (2 bytes)
+- Boot signature to check if the disk is bootable or not (2 bytes)

 In a nutshell, the MBR is charged of loading and executing the boot loader in our case : GRUB.